silnrsi/FDBP/README.md

 Font Development Best Practice documentation

 > [!NOTE]
 > This website is no longer being updated.
-Revised and improved information can be found in the Fonts topic at [Writing Systems Technical Reference][wstr].
+Revised and improved information can be found in the Fonts topic at [Writing Systems Technical Resources][wstr].

 ## General Info
 - The anticipated content of the book can be found in the https://github.com/silnrsi/FDBP/blob/gh-pages/en-US-weightlist.md document.